TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/_index.md

 - [Kubernetes templates]({{< relref "kubernetes" >}})

 For users who want to install {{% tts %}} on their local machines for testing or want to contribute to [{{% tts %}} open source repository](https://github.com/TheThingsNetwork/lorawan-stack), {{% tts %}} is also available to be [installed via Docker]({{< relref "docker" >}}).

+## Special Deployments

+[The Things Join Server]({{< relref "join-server" >}}) is a stand-alone LoRaWAN Join Server.
+The Things Join Server can be used by device makers to provision end devices to be used by all distributions of The Things Stack as well as any other standards compliant LoRaWAN Network Servers.